Gaucher Disease or Gangliosidosis Quiz

 Have you had a seizure?

-Did you feel confused or disoriented for a while after having the seizure?
+Did you feel confused or disoriented after the seizure?

 There is no cure for Gaucher disease.
 Treatment options for types 1 and 3 include medication and enzyme replacement therapy, which is typically very effective.
 There is no good treatment for the brain damage of types 2 and 3.